 Google Flights also has an explore part.
 You can find cheap destinations if you have the dates you know you want to travel.
 From there, you can see what the prices are and choose your destination.
 You can even search broad places like continents.
 So If you want to go to Asia, but have no preference where, just put in Asia and the range you want to look for, and you can find the best country during those dates.

-Scotts Cheap Flights is an email service that notifies you of cheap airfare deals.
+Scotts Cheap Flights is similar to Dollar Flight Club, as it’s an email service that notifies you of cheap airfare deals.
 You simply pick your departure airport and get notified when deals come about.
 You don’t need to pay for the free option, but if you’re wanting more options, we suggest upgrading to the premium level.

 The nice thing about Scotts Cheap Flights is you don’t have to do any of the work like researching different sites and airlines.
 Scott’s Cheap flights has a whole team that find cheap flights all over the world.
 When you receive an email from Scott’s Cheap flights, you’ll have everyting you need to know about the flight and dates in order to book it on your own.
 You must act fast though, as these deals don’t last long.

 In the email with the cheap flight deal, it will also tell you how to book those flights through other sites like google flights and skyscanner.
 You can sign up for free, but you can upgrade to a premium membership for only $49/year.
 Premium members get up to 5x more deals, notifications about mistake fares, and peak season and holiday travel notifications.